-The details of the Tree of Life synagogue shooting are just beginning to unfold and this violent high profile event will likely dominate news headlines for weeks.
-Though few of us were there during the shooting, the event may cause children to fear that an event like this could happen to them or their parents.
-All of us, including our children, are dealing with sadness, anger and other strong...More...
+The details of the shootings in two mosques in Christchurch, New Zealand are just beginning to unfold and this violent high profile event will likely dominate news headlines for weeks.
+This latest attack joins a long list of mass shootings that our children hear about from friends and in the news.
+Though few of us were there during the shooting, the event may cause children to fear that an...More...

 Posted by Erin Walsh • December 20, 2017 • No Comments